tcnj-digitall/digitall-website/README.md

 In order to deploy the website to https://tcnj.edu/~wics use [tcnj-deploy](https://github.com/TomerAberbach/tcnj-deploy).

-Deploy in the `wics-website` folder:
+Deploy in the `digitall-website` folder:

 ```sh
 $ ./tcnj-deploy dist